1111th F1 GRAND PRIX | 64th SPANISH GRAND PRIX | 34th GRAND PRIX AT CIRCUIT DE BARCELONA-CATALUNYA

 WHICH TYRE COMPOUNDS WILL BE USED AT THE 2024 SPANISH GRAND PRIX?

-Pirelli are yet to announce which tyre compounds will be used at the 2024 Spanish Grand Prix.
-The C1, C2 and C3 compounds were used in 2023.
+Pirelli will supply the C1, C2 and C3 tyre compounds at the 2024 Spanish Grand Prix.
+The C1, C2 and C3 compounds were also used in 2023.

 WHAT HAPPENED LAST TIME AT THE SPANISH GRAND PRIX?